FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 the hunter-gatherer girl and use them to pay the potter for the cauldron.

-[//]: end of the proofreading 29/10/2019

 Cocoa beans as a medium of exchange also have a problem: It is very easy to cheat the system.
 For instance, a Mayan crook could find a cocoa tree, harvest a lot of cocoa beans, and tell the potter, the healer or the hunter-gather girl that they owe him that many favors.
-To avoid this kind of dishonest behavior, most civilization replaced simple tokens such as cocoa beans with something harder to falsify, such as coins of gold, silver and other rare metals.
+To avoid this kind of dishonest behavior, most civilizations replaced simple tokens, such as cocoa beans, with something harder to falsify, the likes of coins made of gold, silver and other rare metals.

 Of course, falsifications continued even after the introduction of metal coins.
 People minted coins of tin, and gold plated them.